 One may have mobility issues due to several reasons.
-They could have fallen prey to accidents, joint problems, neurological illness, or age-related diseases.
+You could have fallen prey to accidents, joint problems, neurological illness, or age-related diseases.

-Mobility issues can significantly reduce a person’s independence as one has to rely on someone to help them move around.
+Mobility issues can significantly reduce a person’s independence as you have to rely on someone to help you move around.

-However, thanks to different mobility aids, you can continue enjoying the independence that you’re so used to.
+However, thanks to different mobility aids, such as canes and walkers, you can continue enjoying the independence that you’re so used to.

-While many people think that using mobility aids reduces their self-reliance, they can actually play a vital role in promoting it.
+While many people think that using mobility aids like a cane or walker reduces self-reliance, they can actually play a vital role in promoting it.

-Instead of asking someone to help you move about, a mobility aid will make you self-sufficient and will boost your confidence!
+Instead of asking someone to help you move about, a cane and walker will make you self-sufficient and will boost your confidence!

 This blog post talks about both canes and walkers in detail to help you pick the option that best suits you.